hharcolezi/ldp-protocols-mobility-cdrs/README.md

 - Numba 0.53.1

 ## Contact
-For any question about the experiments please contact: heber.hwang-arcolezi [at] inria.fr
+For any question about the experiments please contact [Héber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr